Here's a foolproof way to get this crunchy, Double Dipped French Toast recipe hot off the griddle and bursting with cinnamon flavor.

 Alternatively, you can simply replace the milk with a dairy-free option.
 Soya, almond, and even coconut milk - all make good alternatives and can still result in really yummy French toast.

-Can you use evaporated milk in place of milk for French toast?
+Can you use evaporated milk in place of milk?

 Take note that evaporated milk will add a lot more calories to your French toast.
 You may have to save this as a special dessert.

 If you want to make a batch of French toast in advance, you can.
 Cook your batch of French toast and place them in the freezer to eat later.

 Make sure to cook your French toast first before you freeze them.
 Just don’t leave it on the counter for more than two hours or so.

 - Wrap the French toast in a Ziploc freezer bag to prevent freezer burn.
 Most people find frozen French toast has a better taste than one that has been stored in the fridge.

 You can store French toast in the freezer for one to two months.
 Longer than this would affect the texture and flavor.

 Yes, you can, but there’s really no need to because making a batter for French toast is really quick.
 If you have excess batter, you can freeze it.